John Jervis, 1st Earl of St Vincent: Resumption of command

 For a short time in 1806 he gave command of the Channel Fleet to his second-in-command Sir Charles Cotton in order that he might travel to Portugal on a particular mission.
 Portugal was under threat of invasion and St Vincent had been ordered, if necessary, to take the Portuguese court to its colony in Brazil.
 The invasion was delayed and St Vincent was recalled to the Channel Fleet.
 It was Sir Sidney Smith and Graham Moore who led the Royal family to safety in Brazil.

 The Earl had always attempted to promote on merit rather than patronage and had become increasingly frustrated with the system of preferment by social rank and not competence.
 At his retirement in 1807 he had an audience with the King.
 The King asked if the navy were a better institution now than it had been on St Vincent's entrance into it.
 St Vincent replied that it was not.
 He stated: "Sire, I have always thought that a sprinkling of nobility was very desirable in the Navy, as it gives some sort of consequence to the service; but at present the Navy is so overrun by the younger branches of nobility, and the sons of Members of Parliament and they so swallow up all the patronage and so choke the channel to promotion, that the son of an old officer, however meritorious both their services may have been, has little or no chance of getting on."
 He continued on "I would rather promote the son of an old deserving Officer than of any noble in the land."

 In a letter dated 18 October 1806 to Viscount Howick, then the First Lord, St Vincent wrote "If you will, my good Lord, bring a bill into Parliament to disqualify any Officer under the rank of Rear-Admiral to sit in the House of Commons, the Navy may be preserved; but while a little, drunken, worthless jackanapes is permitted to hold the seditious language he has done, in the presence of Flag-officers of rank, you will require a man of greater health and vigour than I possess to command your fleets."
-Presumably St Vincent was referring to a particular member of Parliament, although his feelings on the subject remain clear.

 St Vincent had long suffered from poor health and a change in government led to his resignation on 24 April 1807.